 The Clinical Education courses are graded courses.
-The course grade takes into account: paperwork and individual site requirements, review of the Clinical Performance Evaluation tool completed by the CIs, professionalism expectations, and from information gathered from the telephone/onsite/video evaluation of each experience.
+The course grade takes into account: paperwork and individual site requirements, review of the PT CPI completed by the CIs, professionalism expectations, and from information gathered from the telephone/on- site/video evaluation of each experience.

 Please refer to each Clinical Education course syllabus for specific grading criteria.
-The Clinical Education Policy and Procedure Manual is reviewed during Term II and is available online in the AUX-DPT-Clinical-Education Blackboard course and on the Department web site at http://www.wju.edu/gps/dpt/pdf/ce-policy-procedure-manual.pdf.
+The Clinical Education Policy and Procedure Manual is reviewed during Term II and is available online in the AUX-DPT-Clinical-Education Blackboard course.